The Difference between Traditional Mexican vs Tex-Mex

 If you’ve had Tex-Mex recently, you’d know it.
-An American staple, the blend of Mexican concepts with American ingredients have exploded in recent years throughout the world.
+An American staple, the blend of Mexican concepts with American ingredients has exploded in recent years throughout the world.

 Here’s the story:

-The tale of these two brothers is one that’s long and tasty.
+The tale of these two brothers is long and tasty.

 When American settlers first expanded westward, they encountered already-present Mexican villages.
 Over time, the gringos quickly became enamored with Mexican food.
 Of course, it looked nothing back then than what you might think it looks like today.

-Of course, the term Tex-Mex was not used until the 1940’s, but quickly caught like wildfire afterwards.
-By the 1970’s, Tex-Mex restaurants were a staple in every major American city.
+Of course, the term Tex-Mex was not used until the 1940s but quickly caught like wildfire afterward.
+By the 1970s, Tex-Mex restaurants were a staple in every major American city.

 Where the Differences Come In